-You can unlock the trial Containment Bay Z1T9, also known as Zurvan EX, by completing the quest “A Demonic Duplicate” from Unukhalhai in The Rising Stones (X:6.1, Y:5.3).
+You can unlock the trial Containment Bay Z1T9 (Extreme), also known as Zurvan EX, by completing the quest “A Demonic Duplicate” from Unukhalhai in The Rising Stones (X:6.1, Y:5.3).

 But before you can accept this quest, you’ll need to complete the final Main Scenario Quest for patch 3.0 of the Heavensward expansion and unlock the trial’s story mode.
 We’ll go over the exact unlock requirements below, along with all of the trial battle mechanics.

 - Complete the Main Scenario Quest (MSQ) “Heavensward” from the Guidance Node in Azys Lla (X:16.0, Y:22.0).